Kristanna Loken: Career

 Loken's mother encouraged her to become a model.
-She participated at the 1994 Elite Model Look, placing third runner-up.
+She participated at the 1994 Elite Model Look beauty contest.
 Loken started her acting career in 1994 as the third actress to play Danielle 'Dani' Andropoulos on an episode of As the World Turns.
 She later appeared in several television shows and films, including regular appearances on the television shows Philly, Unhappily Ever After and Boy Meets World.

 In 1998, Loken starred in Mortal Kombat: Conquest as Taja.
 She played the gynoid T-X (Terminatrix) in the 2003 movie Terminator 3: Rise of the Machines.
 In 2004, she appeared in a German television movie, Die Nibelungen (also known as "Dark Kingdom: The Dragon King" or "Sword of Xanten"), which aired as a two-part miniseries and set a ratings record.
 She starred as the leading character in the 2006 film adaptation of the video game BloodRayne, and appeared in director Uwe Boll's film adaptation of the video game Dungeon Siege, called In the Name of the King.

 She appeared in 10 episodes of the fourth season of The L Word, which debuted in January 2007.
 Additionally, she starred as the title character in the Sci-Fi Channel's series Painkiller Jane which aired from April to September 2007.
 In December 2011, Loken appeared in the fifth-season finale of the USA Network TV series Burn Notice as CIA agent Rebecca Lang, and would reprise that role in three sixth-season episodes during mid-2012.

 In 2014, she starred in the action movie Mercenaries, alongside Cynthia Rothrock, Brigitte Nielsen, Vivica A. Fox, Zoë Bell and Nicole Bilderback.

 In 2017, she co-starred in the romantic thriller film Body of Deceit, alongside Sarai Givaty.